billbrod/WiktionaryParser/readme.md

 ### Wiktionary Parser

+Forked from the [original version](https://github.com/Suyash458/WiktionaryParser/), this includes some small changes that I found help work with Yiddish entries better:
+- Replace `\u200e` with ` `.
+- Allow related words that apply to whole entry.
+- Parse "Usage notes" section as well.

 A python project which downloads words from English Wiktionary ([en.wiktionary.org](https://en.wiktionary.org)) and parses articles' content in an easy to use JSON format.
 Right now, it parses etymologies, definitions, pronunciations, examples, audio links and related words.

 [![Downloads](http://pepy.tech/badge/wiktionaryparser)](http://pepy.tech/project/wiktionaryparser)